When There Are Two Paths to Choose. Part 1.

 Psalm 1:1-3 ESV

-In this Psalm of David, we see two men - two natures - two paths to choose.
-Today we study the Blessed Man.
-As you read through the Psalms, look for Jesus.
-He is there in every book of the Old Testament, and He is undoubtedly most present in the Psalms.
+In this Psalm of David, we’re presented with two individuals, two natures, and two paths to choose from.
+Today, let’s focus on the Blessed One.
+As we study this passage, I encourage you to look for Jesus.
+He is woven into every book of the Old Testament, and His presence is especially vivid in the Psalms.

 THE BLESSED MAN